aldolat/pinboard-bookmarks/readme.txt

 `[pbsc username="johndoe" tags="books comics" display_tags=1]`

-Note that the the plugin will fetch bookmarks that have both the tags `books` and `comics`.
+Note that the plugin will fetch bookmarks that have both the tags `books` and `comics`.

 This is the list of the options for the shortcode: